Ed Latter: Biography

 From 1980 to 1985 he was New Zealand's High Commissioner to Canada.
 Later he returned to New Zealand and was the Director of Civil Defence.
 During his tenure he coordinated the relief response to Cyclone Bola which hit the North Island in 1988.

-He is the author of Marching onward: a history of the 2nd Battalion (Canterbury, Nelson, Marlborough, West Coast) Royal New Zealand Infantry Regiment, 1845-1992.
-[Christchurch] : The Battalion, 1992. about the Nelson Battalion of Militia.
+Latter is the author of Marching onward: a history of the 2nd Battalion (Canterbury, Nelson, Marlborough, West Coast) Royal New Zealand Infantry Regiment, 1845-1992, about the Nelson Battalion of Militia.
 In the 1964 New Year Honours, he was appointed a Member of the Military Division of the Order of the British Empire.
+In 1977, Latter received the Queen Elizabeth II Silver Jubilee Medal.

 Latter died on 29 August 2016.